devops329/devops/instruction/deliverable12PenetrationTesting/deliverable12PenetrationTesting.md

 Take the following steps to execute a penetration test on your JWT Pizza application.

 1. Carefully review the JWT Pizza application functionality and code.
 Make notes about possible vulnerabilities and attack vectors.
-1. Attempt to penetrate your deployment of JWT Pizza.
+1. Attempt to penetrate your deployment of JWT Pizza. **At least five different attacks must be made and documented**.
 1. Make modifications to your fork and deployment of JWT Pizza in order to resolve any security issues that you discovered.

 ### Step 3: Peer attack